Image: Nastya Dulhiier

-Feeling paralysed and trapped?
+Feeling trapped and in paralysis?
 No idea what you want to do next with your career?
 Natasha doesn't buy it.
 Here, she explains a key 'ideas' distinction keeping you stuck, and shares a simple way to start making progress, no matter how uncertain you feel.

 There you are, waiting patiently for a good idea to strike so you can finally take some action.

 If only you had a good idea, you could start looking for jobs.

 If only you had a good idea, you could try networking and meeting people in the industry.